aixplain/model-interfaces/docs/user/samples/speech-enhancement/README.md

 docker build --build-arg GH_ACCESS_TOKEN=<TOKEN_FROM_GITHUB_ACCOUNT> --build-arg ASSET_URI=<ASSET_URI> . -t 535945872701.dkr.ecr.us-east-1.amazonaws.com/aixmodel-dtln
 ```

-- GH_ACCESS_TOKEN: Generate a GitHub access token from your account that can clone the aixplain_models repository
+- GH_ACCESS_TOKEN: Generate a GitHub access token from your account that can clone the model_schemas repository
 - ASSET_URI: Your model's name; 'dtln' in this reference example.

 ### Run the container